kloudnuk/bacnet-client/README.md

 # BACnet Client
-The BACnet Client module uses Joel Bender's Bacpypes3 python package as its BACnet stack in order to implement a service layer with the following service interfaces:<br>
+The BACnet Client module uses Joel Bender's Bacpypes3 python package as its BACnet stack in order to implement a service layer with the following interfaces:<br>
 - Device discovery
 - Point discovery
 - Trend collection